kovzol/geogebra-discovery/README.md

 Please note that the web version cannot solve any problems in real geometry at the moment.
 For this purpose you need to download the desktop version.

-## Prerequisites, compilation, running and deployment
+## Try the latest unstable version: Prerequisites, compilation, running and deployment

+This section can be technically challenging.
+If you are not familiar with program development, it is safer to use a stable release (see above).

 ![build](https://github.com/kovzol/geogebra-discovery/workflows/build/badge.svg)

 You may decide to compile GeoGebra Discovery on your own.

-If you do so, you will need a typical Linux system to make the software work.
-In particular, the provided scripts were tested on Ubuntu 18.04, 19.10 and 20.04 (64-bit), and partially on [Raspbian](http://downloads.raspberrypi.org/raspbian/) Buster (both Raspberry Pi 3 and 4 should work, however you need at least 2 GB of memory for compilation).
+If you do so, you will need a typical Linux or Mac system to make the software work.
+The provided scripts were tested on Ubuntu Linux 18.04, 19.10 and 20.04 (64-bit), and partially on [Raspbian](http://downloads.raspberrypi.org/raspbian/) Buster (both Raspberry Pi 3 and 4 should work, however you need at least 2 GB of memory for compilation).
 On a typical Ubuntu installation you need the packages `build-essential`, `libreadline-dev` and `libssl-dev` installed, in addition.
 The latest version also works on Mac OS 10.15 Catalina, see the required steps below.

 ### Classic 5